Iterate through records

-By default, the PDF template is completely processed separately for each data record.
-If you have around 10 data records, the template will be called up 10 times, the placeholders will be replaced with the current data record and these final replaced texts will be appended one after the other.
+By default, the PDF template is processed completely once for each selected data record in the form.
+If you have selected 10 data records, the PDF template will be copied 10 times and the placeholders in the copy will be replaced with the data from the current form data record.
+These replaced final texts are added, one by one, to the back of the PDF document.

-This is not always the desired behavior.
-Sometimes, for example, you may want only one new additional table row or one additional list entry to be inserted within the document for each record.
+Copying the entire PDF template once for each selected record of the form is not always the desired behavior.
+Sometimes you want, for example, only one new additional table row or a single additional list entry to be inserted within the PDF template for each record in the form.

-This is even very easy to do.
-All you have to do is insert a small HTML attribute in the right place.
+This is also possible and very easy to implement.
+All you have to do is insert the small class="loop" HTML attribute in the right place.

-See also the “Orders” example template in the “Fruit” demo form.
-You just need to append the class="loop" attribute to the HTML element to be multiplied.
-Toggle the editor to HTML Code view to do this.
+Please also take a look at the example template “Orders” in the “Fruit” demo form.
+You just need to write the class="loop" HTML attribute in the HTML element that you want to multiply.
+To do this, toggle the editor to the HTML Code view.

-Please note the following small restriction.
-These loop elements cannot be nested.
+Please note the following small restriction: These loop elements must not be nested.

-Note: Within an HTML element with the class="loop" attribute, you must not have another HTML child element with a class="loop"< /span> attribute.
+Note: Within an HTML element with the class="loop" attribute, you may not have another HTML child element with a class="loop"< /span> attribute.

 Secondary SQL statements